Best Personal Loans for Fair Credit

 In addition to this information, your lender will perform a hard credit check and may even ask for additional documentation such as bank statements and proof of education.
 Lenders looking at your life this thoroughly are usually prepared to offer better terms than those with a less complete picture of your life, but its extra important you feel you can trust any company you give that much info to!

 After your application is completed, you can stay in contact with your lender to receive updates on the progress of your application.
 You can typically expect your application to be processed anywhere from one day to two weeks.

 Finally, after your application has been approved, your lender will provide you with a formal offer.

-In this offer, you’ll find all the details and terms of your loan, including:
+In this offer, you will find all the details and terms, including:

 - Total fees